 The Value Engineering (VE) program was established in 1995 as an independent review process to examine potential ways to improve a project's design or reduce its cost.
-A VE study may be done for any project, but federal regulations require that a VE study be conducted on highway projects over \$25 million and bridge projects over \$20 million on the National Highway System (NHS).
-These cost thresholds include the summation of all project development costs: design, environmental, right-of-way, utility relocation, and construction.
-Recommendations developed in a VE study are shared with the project development team to consider for implementation.
+Previously, a VE study could be done for any project, but the federal regulations required that a VE study be conducted on highway projects over \$25 million and bridge projects over \$20 million on the National Highway System (NHS).